Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 Occasionally, your GP may consider seeking specialist advice before prescribing an even stronger opioid, such as morphine.

-If you have severe pain as a result of shingles, you may be prescribed an antidepressant medicine.
-These medications are commonly used to treat depression, but they have also proven to be useful in relieving nerve pain, such as the pain associated with shingles.
+These medications are commonly used to treat depression, but are also proven to be useful in relieving nerve pain.

 Side effects of TCAs can include: